Welcome to our Home Learning Page - check back for updates and support for helping you to help your children...

 January Lockdown...
 School Life and resources for home!

-Please click here for our Remote Teaching and Learning Policy, this will give an outline of what provision we are offering for remote learning during a lockdown.
+Please click here for our Remote Teaching and Learning Provision, this will give an outline of what provision we are offering for remote learning during self-isolation and in the case of another lockdown.

 Please click here for our parent and pupil protocol for online learning.

 The Government have worked with a range of other organisations to create extra resources for parents of children with SEND: